brian-dawn/jot/README.md

 ## MacOS Users

-Macos users already have a `jot` command installed.
+MacOS users already have a `jot` command installed.
 Make sure `~/.cargo/bin` is in your `$PATH` or add the following to `.bashrc`:

     source $HOME/.cargo/env